The Best Spring Destinations in New York City

 A New York City tradition that stretches back to the 1870s, the annual Easter Parade and Bonnet Fest is the perfect springtime event for visitors young and old to unleash their creative spirit.
 People from all over the world flock to this must-see spectacle to catch a glimpse of the avant-garde outfits, wildly-decorated bonnets, and costumed pets strolling by.
 Unlike most parades in the city, the NYC parade is far less organized, making for a more laid-back experience.
 There are no floats in this parade or barriers keeping spectators from the paraders.
 Visitors are even encouraged to don their cutest, most elegant, or even outrageous hats and join in.

-Stepping off at 10am on Easter Sunday, the parade marches north on Fifth Avenue, from 49th Street to 57th Street.
+Stepping off at 10 am on Easter Sunday, the parade marches north on Fifth Avenue, from 49th Street to 57th Street.
 Since this event is loosely organized and merrymakers often enter and leave the festivities as they please, navigating vehicles near the crowds of pedestrians and finding parking near the parade can be very tiresome.
 To avoid these headaches, we recommend you rent a bus beforehand to transport your bonneted partiers to and from the parade with ease.
-Have your driver drop you off near St. Patrick’s Cathedral to ensure the best views and access to join the parade.
+Have your bus driver drop you off near St. Patrick’s Cathedral to ensure the best views and access to join the parade.

 The USS Growler and the Intrepid Sea, Space, Air Museum Complex